julianchurchill/text-adventure/README.md

 Technical Tasks

 - Reduce the height of the buttons to better fit more in without squishing the text view down too much
-- Consider making the item and exit list italic or some other thing to distinguish them as state rather than story...
 - Add cucumber test run as part of build, see https://github.com/cucumber/cucumber-jvm and config/common/test/CucumberStepDefs.java and src/test/resources/cucumber/TTA2/TTA2_entering_the_town.feature
 - Rename git tags to prefix with TTA1_
 - Reword 'item use action' to 'item on use action' so it reads like the 'item on examine action' usage.